 Healthy soil is the long term key to lawn and garden success.
 Without fertile soil, plants cannot thrive.
 The truth is to make organic gardening work you will need to do the other gardening things too.
 Gardening is not easy but organic gardening is often easier than regular gardening.
 Why?
-Instead of spending time mixing synthetic fertilizers, constantly spraying weeds and wondering why your vegetable yields are dropping year by year, you really only have to pay attention to one thing – the soil.
+Instead of spending time mixing synthetic fertilizers, constantly spraying weeds and wondering why your vegetable yields are dropping year by year, you will only pay attention to one thing – the soil.
 Keep your soil healthy and replenished with rich, natural minerals and organic matter and everything else will grow healthy and strong.

 Lets get more clarification as to what organic gardening is.
-Organic gardening has been described as several things: chemical-free gardening, Earth-friendly gardening, and natural gardening are just a few.
-And it is all of these things, but these phrases tend to be so ambiguous they end up causing confusion.
-For example, "chemical-free gardening" is a total misnomer, because whether you are using organic or synthetic fertilizers and pesticides in your garden, they are all "chemicals."
-"Natural gardening" espouses images of weeds run rampant and hornworm-infested tomato plants.
-"Earth-friendly" gardening works, except that everyone has a different view of what they consider to be "friendly" to the planet.
+Organic gardening has been described in several ways: Chemical-free gardening, Earth-friendly gardening, and Natural gardening are just a few.
+Certainly, it is all of these things.
+However, these phrases can be so ambiguous they end up causing confusion.
+For example, "Chemical-free gardening" is not an accurate description because whether you are using organic or synthetic fertilizers and pesticides in your garden, they are all "chemicals."
+"Natural gardening" brings to mind an imagesof weeds run rampant or hornworm-infested tomato plants.
+"Earth-friendly" gardening works, except that everyone has a different view of what it means to be "friendly" to the planet.

-Organic Fertilizer Lawns
+Organic Fertilzer for Lawns

 outpacing vegetables, flowers, fruit and houseplants.
 More people tend lawns than read books, go to movies, or watch sporting events on TV.
-There are 5 million acres of home lawns in the United States and americans spend $6 BILLION a year to keep them looking good.
-A well maintained lawn can add 15% to your home's value.
+There are 5 million acres of home lawns in the United States and Americans spend $6 billion a year to keep them looking good.
+A well-maintained lawn can improve the value of a home by 15 percent.
 Lawns help muffle noise, moderate temperatures, reduce dust and pollen, control erosion, improve soil, and improve air quality by reducing CO2 levels.

 To tell what soil you have, take a pinch of soil and roll it between your thumb and forefinger.
 If it feels gritty, it's a sandy soil; powdery, it's a silt soil; hard when dry and slippery when wet, it's a clay soil.
 Now, wet a clump and squeeze it into a lump.
 Clay will form a long ribbon that will hold together; sand will not stay together; silt will somewhat hold together but not form a ribbon.